Wedding Website Guide

 For decades, the standard was a paper insert with a stamped return envelope.
 However, this method is fraught with human error.
 Guests lose the cards, forget to mail them, or—most frustratingly—forget to write their names on the line provided.
 A digital wedding website RSVP form eliminates these pain points by offering a structured, interactive experience.

 One of the biggest drivers of this change is the rise of the QR code.
-Between 2022 and 2024, the use of QR codes on physical invitations grew from 20% to 38%.
+The use of QR codes on physical invitations has grown steadily in recent years.
 This "bridge" allows guests to scan their invitation and land directly on your RSVP page, ensuring they can respond the moment the excitement is fresh.

-Success: Couples who use digital RSVP forms report a 40% faster response rate compared to traditional mail-in cards.
+Couples who use digital RSVP forms often report a noticeably faster response rate compared to traditional mail-in cards.

 Essential Features for Your RSVP Form